 - How each party benefited from the transaction;

 - The necessity of services in question;

 - The rationale for determining the price – was it done in accordance with the Arm‘s Length Principle?;

 - And in the case of royalties, how much value the company derived from the use of the intangible assets.

 Thus, it’s important that intercompany transactions are accompanied by detailed supporting evidence and are carried out in compliance with PRC law should they be challenged by the tax authorities.

 When choosing methods of profit repatriation, one must consider the options available to their unique business situations keeping in mind that the tax authorities in China reserve the right to question the validity of many of the methods discussed.
 It’s also important that the business conducts thorough cashflow forecasts before repatriating profits to avoid needing to further increase its working capital in the future should it need additional funding.

-Its also worth mentioning that China provides qualified non-resident foreign entities a special deferral of withholding tax for profits derived from resident companies in China should they be invested in industries outlined in the Catalogue of Encouraged Industries for Foreign Investment.
+Should qualified non-resident foreign decide to invest in industries outlined in the Catalogue of Encouraged Industries for Foreign Investment entities, PRC tax law provides a special deferral of withholding CIT derived from resident companies in China.
 To take advantage of the full range of profit repatriation methods available and achieve an optimal tax liability, foreign investors are encouraged to plan ahead.